peermaps/mixmap-georender/readme.md

 [georender-style2png](https://www.npmjs.com/package/georender-style2png).
-* `opts.stylePixels` is the pixel data of the style texture. in the example we use [get-image-pixels](https://www.npmjs.com/package/get-image-pixels) to get the opts.pixel data out of the texture created with [georender-style2png](https://www.npmjs.com/package/georender-style2png).
+* `opts.stylePixels` is the pixel data of the style texture. in the example we use [get-image-pixels](https://www.npmjs.com/package/get-image-pixels) to get the data out of the texture created with [georender-style2png](https://www.npmjs.com/package/georender-style2png).

 ## var props = prep.update(zoom)